 The Academy serves the public and the nursing profession by advancing health policy and practice through the generation, synthesis, and dissemination of nursing knowledge.
-Every day across America, the Academy and its members create and execute knowledge-driving and policy-related initiates to drive reform of America's healthcare system.
+Every day across America, the Academy and its members create and execute knowledge-driving and policy-related initiates to drive reform of America's health system.

 Fellows have been recognized for their extraordinary nursing careers and are among the nation's most highly-educated citizens: more than 90% hold doctoral degrees and the rest have completed masters programs.
 Invitation to the fellowship represents more than recognition of one's accomplishments within the nursing profession.
-Academy Fellows also have a responsibility to contribute their time and energies to the Academy and to engage with other health care leaders outside the Academy in transforming America's health care system by
+Academy fellows also have a responsibility to contribute their time and energies to the Academy and to engage with other health leaders outside the Academy in transforming America's health system by

 The Academy is governed by a 10-member board of directors, elected by the Fellows.
 Board members oversee the Academy's strategic planning and financial management.
 Fellows are encouraged to participate in one of the Academy's expert panels that correlate with their area of expertise.

 Nursing Outlook, a bi-monthly journal, provides innovative ideas for nursing leaders through peer-reviewed articles and timely reports.
 Each issue examines current issues and trends in nursing practice, education and research, offering progressive solutions to the challenges facing the profession.
 The journal provides nursing educators, policy makers, administrators and practitioners with practical advice, new teaching methods and recruiting techniques, curriculum and health policy developments, and information on proposals that will affect the profession.
 Nursing Outlook is included in MEDLINE, CINAHL, and the Journal Citation Reports Social Science Edition.
-For more information, visit www.elsevierhealth.com.

 History of the Academy